jmccartin/twitter_saver/README.md

 ## Roadmap

 - More coverage of unit tests
+- A stats tool to display info about collected tweets
 - A tider and dynamic view of saved tweets
   - Perhaps using HTML/AngularJS?